 Richmond, Virginia is home to a wide variety of wheelchair accessible attractions, which include art, history and culture museums, an award-winning botanical garden, public parks, and a state capitol designed by Thomas Jefferson himself.
-Whether you’re planning to visit Richmond for a day or a week, there are plenty of activities to enjoy, all detailed in this guide to accessible tourist attractions in Richmond.
+Whether you’re planning to visit Richmond for a day or a week, there are plenty of activities to enjoy, all detailed in this guide to accessible tourist attractions in the Richmond Region — from downtown RVA to nearby Chesterfield and Henrico counties.

 Tour the Virginia State Capitol Building